 Drake PR works with the media in a number of different ways.
 Each campaign is strategically planned and tailored to maximise media interest, exposure and coverage.
-Below is a case study from the launch of Beau-Rivage Palace’s Cinq Mondes Spa.
+Below are two case studies.
+One from the Launch of a recipe book by CEO of the Bauer’s Hotel Collection and the other is a case study from the launch of Beau-Rivage Palace’s Cinq Mondes Spa.

 To launch the new spa, Drake PR implemented a campaign designed to initially target a small niche group of media – the ‘industry experts’ – and once this was successfully completed, to roll out a broader campaign and exposure.